sigsep/sigsep-mus-db/README.md

 ## Compute the bss_eval measures

-The official SISEC evaluation relies on _MATLAB_ because currently there does not exist a [bss_eval](http://bass-db.gforge.inria.fr/bss_eval/) implementation for python which produces the exact same results.
+The official SISEC evaluation relies on _MATLAB_ because currently there does not exist a [bss_eval](http://bass-db.gforge.inria.fr/bss_eval/) implementation for python which produces identical results.
 Therefore please run ```DSD100_only_eval.m``` from the [DSD100 Matlab scripts](https://github.com/faroit/dsd100mat) after you have processed and saved your estimates with _dsd100py_.

 ## Full code Example